Tufin/oasdiff/docs/DEPRECATION.md

 ### Enforcing Sunset Grace Period
 Oasdiff allows you to enforce a sunset grace period: the minimal number of days required between deprecating a resource and removing it.
-In this mode oasdiff considers the `x-sunset` extension **mandatory**, so that deprecating an API must be acompanied with an `x-sunset` extension, otherwise it is considered breaking.
+In this mode oasdiff considers the `x-sunset` extension **mandatory**, so that deprecating a resource must be acompanied with an `x-sunset` extension, otherwise it is considered breaking.

-For example, the following command requires deprecation of APIs to be accompanied by an ```x-sunset``` extension with a date which is at least 180 days away, otherwise the deprecation itself will be considered a breaking change:
+For example, the following command requires deprecation of resources to be accompanied by an ```x-sunset``` extension with a date which is at least 180 days away, otherwise the deprecation itself will be considered a breaking change:
 ```
 oasdiff breaking data/deprecation/base.yaml data/deprecation/deprecated-past.yaml --deprecation-days-stable=180
 ```